 Before your visit to the Rijksmuseum

 Preparation is definitely a key here.
-Telling your kid you’re going to visit a museum in a few days.
+Telling your kid, you’re going to visit a museum in a few days.
 Talking about paintings or art pieces (maybe relate that to something you have at home).

 Also, reminding them about how to behave in a museum (looking with your eyes, not touching anything).
 It’s working surprisingly well with my son, almost like it makes him feels more grown up.
-He’s not small any more and he knows how to behave at a museum.
+He’s not small any more, and he knows how to behave at a museum.

 I’ve also told him about some things we’re going to see there.
 He loves windmills, so we’ve talked more about them in days before our visit to the Rijksmuseum.
-We’ve also saw some from a train on our way there.
+We’ve also seen some from a train on our way there.
 I’ve told him he’s going to see a real aircraft at the museum and a ship with a small people moving on it.
 He was already interested, asking questions and talking about it before our visit.

 What should you bring with you to the Rijksmuseum

 I’ve brought nothing.
 But, that’s because I knew Karlo will be only distracted with it.
 He’s still not that much into drawing, so having crayons with us wouldn’t be that interesting to him.